ghedamat/ghedamat.github.com/pages/about.md

 I was born and raised in Italy and in my twenties I moved with my lifetime partner to Toronto, Canada.

 After finishing my masters in Computer Engineer and working for a few years, the search for opportunities brought me to Spain, England and eventually landed me in Toronto.
-Everyone expected it to be another temporary stop but, this time, before I knew it I found myself at home 🇨🇦.
+Everyone expected it to be another temporary stop but this time, before I knew, it I found myself at home 🇨🇦.

 ### I'm a nerd for..